Low Income Home Energy Assistance Program

 There are four components to the LIHEAP program.

-Eligible households must have a total income at or below the following 30 day gross income dependent on size of the household.
+Eligible households must have a total income at or below the following 30 day gross income or annual income dependent on size of the household.

 Assistance is available for natural gas, propane, heating oil and electricity.
 A past due bill or disconnection notice is not required to be eligible.
 If heat and electricity are included in the rent, the household may still be eligible for some assistance.
 We encourage clients to make energy-saving improvements to their home to help make utility payments even lower.